tomhsu1990/Robot-Vacuum-Cleaner/README.md

 ./a.out map.txt

-I haven't tested in Linux and Windows, but I guess Linux will work fine.
+I haven't tested in Linux and Windows, but I guess the code will work fine under Linux.